dedis/popstellar/fe2-android/docs/README.md

 reusable components - building bricks - that are reused throughout the application and assembled to create the different "views" (or "screens") of the application.

 Right now there are three Activities, `HomeActivity`, `LaoActivity` and `ConnectingActivity`.
 For the first one its purpose is to let a user initialize or retrieve the wallet seed; create, join, and display LAOs, with Fragments responsible for providing those features.
 The `LaoActivity` follows the single-activity principle.
 It supports many Fragments which provide all features centered around an LAO.
 Additional features provided in the context of an LAO should be added as fragments hosted by the `LaoActivity`.
-Finally, the `ConnectingActivity` is used to set up the connection for a LAO.
+Finally, the `ConnectingActivity` is used upon creating or joining a LAO to set up the connection.

 In general, the top-level components (the "views" or "screens") will be full of application-specific logic, as they'll encompass the full behavior of that screen.
 As you go down into sub- and